 Haunting Incidents: There seems to be some ‘connection’ between highways and terrorizing ghosts always.
 And in Bangalore, it looks like NH4 is one of their favorites.
 There is a popular story where people have encountered a pretty girl asking for lift around midnight and getting vanished by the time they look up and answer.
 The story gets spookier when she re-appears and starts laughing hysterically.
 Think twice while you stop to someone asking for a lift on NH 4 next time!

-Background: One of the popular folk legends, Nale Baa translates to ‘come tomorrow’.
+Background: If you are looking for haunted houses in Bangalore then you must read this.
+One of the popular folk legends, Nale Baa translates to ‘come tomorrow’.
 For years now residents of rural areas in Karnataka write this phrase in front of their houses in order to keep a malevolent spirit away from their homes.
 It is believed that a bridal ghost roams around the streets of rural Bangalore at night in search of her husband and takes away the man of the house.
 It is said that the bridal spirit knocks the doors of the houses and speaks to the residents in the voice of their kins, making it impossible for the residents to keep their doors closed.
 The Bollywood movie Stree, starring Shraddha Kapoor and Rajkumar Rao, that came out in 2018 was based on this incident only.

 Background: A most-visited and the busiest road of Bangalore, MG Road or Mahatama Gandhi Road in Bangalore is a one-stop destination for everyone.
 From shopping adventures of handicrafts, attires, bone china, etc and dance clubs to call centers and offices, MG Road blankets everything one can think of in a city.
 Young, working professionals can mostly be seen on the streets of this region in Bangalore.
 With a plethora of cafes and restaurants serving some of the most lip-smacking delicacies, MG Road tends to be a favorite amongst locals and tourists alike.

 Spooky Occurrences: The road that crosses the call-center is better to be avoided during the night.
 It is said that a young woman who worked in the call-center was killed in a drunk and driving case.
 The driver that had hit that woman left her there, screaming, and she died on that spot.
-Office goers have claimed that they hear a woman screaming on the night of that same date, every year.
+Office goers have claimed that they hear a woman screaming on the night of that same date, every year which is why it is counted among top haunted places in Bangalore.

 Goosebumps?
 Well, I got it a couple of times.
 If you are the adventurous type, I dare you to try these haunted places in Bangalore.
 Even if you are not, getting an opportunity of witnessing the supernatural powers would make up an interesting story to boast about when hanging out with your buddies.
 Plan your spookyation to Bangalore and get ready for some hair-raising adventures that will make your throats dry and your forehead sweat.
 Don’t hold back, for the ghosts are waiting!